DigitalSlideArchive/ImageDePHI/README.md

     action:
 ```

 Where `metadata_key` identifies a piece of metadata.
-Its possible values depend on the type of metadata being redacted.
+Possible values for this key depend on the type of metadata being redacted.
 For example, rules listed under

 ```yaml
 tiff:
     metadata:
 ```
-have `metadata_keys` for particular tiff tags (e.g. `ImageDescription`).
+have `metadata_keys` for particular tiff tags (e.g. `ImageDescription`, `ImageWidth`).

 Available actions for metadata rules are: